Keeping good employees is vital to your company's success. Good employees help drive and grow your business.

 Not only do you lose a valuable team member, you then have to find and train a new employee, which is time-consuming and costly (the general rule of thumb is that losing any staff member who has been with you for 12 months or longer will cost you 3 times their salary).
 Even then, you might not find a talented replacement.

 Sometimes, an employee's reason for leaving has nothing to do with the company.
-They may move away for family or economic reasons, or decide to raise children, change careers, or further their education.
+They may move away for family or economic reasons, change careers, or further their education.

-There is not a lot you can do to influence outside events like this, but there are many factors under your control that can help keep your top employees from leaving.
+There is not a lot you can do to influence outside events like this, but there are many factors under your control that can help retain your top talent.

-The first step is to understand why good people quit.
+The first step is to understand why employees quit, so you can work on your employee retention strategies.
 So let’s look at the main reasons.

 You’ve probably heard the saying that people leave managers, not companies.
-It gets used so often because it's true.
+It gets used so often because there’s plenty of research to back the assertion.

 The boss is an integral part of any employee’s working life, providing direction and feedback, and connecting them to the wider business.